Delicious Meatball Kofta Curry

 This meatball curry recipe will keep in the fridge for 3 to 4 days.
 You can also freeze it for up to a month.

-Absolutely, the spices and flavors in this dish work with chicken, beef, lamb, and pork too.
+Absolutely.
+The spices and flavors in this dish also work with chicken, beef, lamb, and pork.

-You can make your own curry powder spice mix. using Indian species like cayenne, paprika, cumin, coriander, turmeric power, etc. Try my Indian meatball curry instead
+You can make your own curry powder spice mix using Indian spices like cayenne, paprika, cumin, coriander, turmeric powder, etc. You can also try my Indian meatball curry instead.

 You can serve it with steamed rice or Indian bread.
-Sometimes, I serve it with our family's favorite coconut turmeric rice or fruit and nut pilaf.
-Indian chapati, roti, or naan are perfect with this.
-And, when I'm on a low carb diet I usually go with my cauliflower turmeric rice or mustard dill cauliflower rice.
+Sometimes, I serve it with our family’s favorite coconut turmeric rice or fruit and nut pilaf.
+Indian chapati, roti, or naan are perfect for this.
+And when I’m on a low-carb diet, I usually go with my cauliflower turmeric rice or mustard dill cauliflower rice.

 For a side dish, I like to serve a vegetarian dish like